rowechenzhong/Vision/Differential Geometry/Differential Geometry.md

 This is the [[homepage]] for differential geometry.

 Everything is very easy here, so we'll move quickly.
 All vector spaces are normed over $\RR$.
-Most things are created purely as setup for [[Lie Groups and Lie Algebras]].
+Most things are created purely as setup for [[Lie Groups Homepage]].

 # Sequences
 1. [[Derivative]]